 The revision process for ISO 22000 began in September 2014 and the new standard will be brought in line with the new high level structure.
-More information will be available when that process begins but for now, visit www.ISO.org to find out more.
+More information will be available in the future, but for now, visit www.ISO.org to find out more.

-We are certified to TS 16949/AS 9100 - will these be revised in line with the new version?
+We are certified to TS 16949/AS 9001 - will these be revised in line with the new version?

 We are still awaiting information from the committees for these standards on their decision about revision.
 This means that you must ensure that your system continues to meet the requirements of the current standards until the situation is clarified.
-We are expecting the revised standards in 2016.
+We are expecting that the revision process for these standards may start in 2016.